 The use of the red color on the walls (Anigre Wood stained red) is a reference to the traditional red velvet of opera houses, though the architectural minimalism and the materials and styles employed, imbue to the space a contemporary feel.
 Yet another element that enforces this feel is the replacement of the traditional chandelier with a mobile sculpture by Japanese artist Susumu Shingu.
 The work is titled Cosmos and is accompanied by the phrase: “Time flows leisurely in the vast expansion of space.”
 Shortly before the performance commences, the sculpture moves upwards.
 The roof has a characteristic curve resembling a smile, used to conceal technical and lighting equipment in a smart way.
 The stage of the Stavros Niarchos Hall measures 16x16m.
 In addition, there are two side stages and one rear stage of the same dimensions.
 The multiple stages and automated mechanisms, allow for the swift and easy change of sets for performances.
 The Stage Tower stands 44 meters tall.
 The special ballet floor is stored vertically inside the stage tower and can be laid out in a matter of minutes.
 The orchestra pit can host up to 115 musicians.
 Its size can vary depending on the requirements of the occasion.

-The Alternative Stage, with a maximum capacity of 450 seats, is designed to provide directors and set designers with multiple options.
+The Alternative Stage, with a capacity of 300-400 seats, is designed to provide directors and set designers with multiple options.
 It is essentially a simple orthogonal space, a black box, surrounded by two tiers of balconies designed both for viewers and for technical support during the performances.
 The wall is lined with acoustic curved panels of wood (American cherry) which reflects the sound, thus shaping the acoustics of the space.
 There are also acoustic curtains on the balconies used to modify the acoustics depending on the particular requirements of different kinds of productions.
 In order to add to the options for the layout of the space, the seats of the Alternative Stage are of either free placement or placed in a telescopic arrangement, while they can even be completely removed with the push of a button, transforming it into a unified and indivisible space.

 From the GNO lobby’s roof, a moving sculpture made of aluminum and fabric is suspended.
 The work, created by Japanese artist Susumu Shingu, is titled Epic and is accompanied by the phrase: “Released from daily life, joy and expectation gradually increase.”